 Welcome!
 I hope that the information you find here will help you decide whether Open Path Psychology is a good fit for your needs.
-At this time due to COVID-19, I am currently offering telehealth only.
+At this time due to COVID-19, I am currently offering primarily telehealth appointments.
+In-person appointments will be offered under special circumstances and with a signed agreement about COVID precautions.
 If you still have questions, please feel free to reach out by phone or email.

 Open Path Psychology, LLC is owned and operated by Carrie McMullin, Psy.D.

 How I work: Even when it feels like your life is not working and there is something you want to change, there is also some way in which your thoughts, feelings, and behaviors make some sense.
 Fundamentally, you are not broken.
 I start with the assumption that your unwanted experiences are part of some natural process or adaptation to a challenging situation.
 Holding this framework means I create a non-judging atmosphere for you to freely explore what has happened in your life, your identities, and where you would like your life to go in the future.

 We will examine what gives your life a sense of meaning, and use this to make plans for practicing new behaviors and gaining new experiences.
 While I do give suggestions for experiments you can try in your life that might help you shift perspectives, generally my focus is on listening and understanding you.
 I see myself as a collaborator for your self-guided change and as such I do not tend to give advice, focusing instead on helping you better understand your values and motivations.
 I would be honored to help you in getting re-acquainted with your strengths and with creating your own sense of meaning.